fastify/fastify/docs/Guides/Migration-Guide-V5.md

 });
 ```

-or turn into a function
+or turn it into a function

 ```js
 // v5